rust-stuco/lectures/week10/smart_pointers.md

 What is a pointer?

-* A _pointer_ is a general concept for a variable that contains an address in memory.
+* A _pointer_ is a general concept for a variable that contains an address in memory
 * The address "points to" or "points at" some other data
 * In Rust, the most common pointer is a reference (`&`)
 * No overhead other than dereferencing